-The Relinquish Grant relinquishes all grants of selected sector.
-This will make devices to go to Registered state.
+The Relinquish Grant relinquishes all grants of selected sector and places devices in the Registered state.
 The device will start Multi-Grant procedure if Multi-Grant feature is enabled on device.

-- Relinquish Grant can be performed only for the Config\Synced devices which are running in Single Grant. - PMP devices should be upgraded to release 20.2, which supports the Multi-Grant feature.
+- Relinquish Grant can be performed only for the Config\Synced devices which are running in Single Grant. - PMP devices should be upgraded to release 20.2, that supports the Multi-Grant feature.